-Companies, organizations, and governments across the world successfully use BSC. or the Balanced Scorecard it’s a business-related (performance) management and performance measurement system all-in-one.
+Companies, organizations, and governments across the world successfully use BSC. or the Balanced Scorecard Approach at it’s a business-related (performance) management and performance measurement system all-in-one.
 Organization size is not a major part of this decision, although the BSC is used by over 50% of the largest firms in the world and it is also used by countless small to medium-sized firms as well.
 The only drawback applicable to BSC is that within an organization, it has to be established and in place for several years.

 As companies have published the balanced scorecard, we have begun to recognize that the scorecard represents a fundamental change in the underlying assumptions about performance measurement.
 As the dominant sites and finance vice presidents get involved in the research project and took the ideas back to their organizations, the project participants found that they could not implement the scorecard which is balanced without the hand of the senior managers who have the most complete picture of the company’s vision and priorities.
 This was shocking because most existing performance measurement systems have been designed and managed by financial experts.
 Rarely do controllers need to have senior managers so heavily involved.

 Why?
 Mainly because traditional measurement systems that are born from the finance functions have a control system.
 In the traditional performance measurement systems, it specifies the particular actions they want employees to take and then measure those actions to see whether the employees have in fact taken those steps.
 In this manner, the systems try to control behaviour.
 Such management systems fit with the engineering mentality of the Industrial Age and don't work well with the modern era of OKR functions and accountability based functions.